LCPQ/qcmath/README.md

 - if we only take the direct term for the antisymmetrized two-electron integrals we end up with the direct ph-RPA (ph-dRPA), this is the one used in the $GW$ approximation
 - if we use the Tamm–Dancoff approximation (TDA) that sets $\mathbf{B}^{\text{ph}}=\mathbf{0}$, we end up with the ph-TDA approach

-Note that TDA can be used with the ph-RPA flavor and gives ph-dTDA.
-Ground state correlation energy can be computed with
+Note that TDA can be used with the ph-dRPA flavor and gives ph-dTDA.
+Ground-state correlation energy can be computed with
 ```math
 E_c^{\text{ph-RPA}}=\frac{1}{2} \left(\sum_m \Omega_m^{\text{ph}} - \text{Tr}(\mathbf{A})\right)
 ```